Rats can sound just like any other animal. Most rodents make very similar noises, which makes it a challenge to figure out what you are dealing with!

-I imagine the rat was barking because it was scared, or was trying to warn me off.
+I imagine the rat was barking because it was scared or was trying to warn me off.

-I must admit, this one scared the living daylights out of me when I first heard it.
+This one scared the living daylights out of me when I first heard it.
 I have very close to the rat at the time, which is why it was so terrifying.

 Why do rats scream?

-This particular rat screamed because I strayed far too close to it, and the nest it was protecting.
+This particular rat screamed because I strayed far too close to it and the nest it was protecting.

 If you have a pet rat, you may hear this.